fluffy-marmot/chip8/README.md

 representation of the chip's display memory.
 The functions declared at the bottom of the header file are what any implementation can use to interact with the state of the "hardware."

-There are a few test programs (ROMs) ending with the .ch8 extension
+There are a few test programs (ROMs) ending with the .ch8 extension (hopefully their copyright is ok...).

 ## Compiling and Using